kubus765/react-crud-app/README.md

 - Full form data validation
 - Edit an existing contact

-Most crucial files are:
-- Contacts.js
-- Program.cs
-- Contact.cs
-- ContactContext.cs
-- ContactController.cs

-(You can find some useful comments in them about how the application works front and back end.)

 Still to do:
 - Add basic authentication (only a logged in user can alter the database)